rafaasimi/Brafe3-Origamid/README.md

 # Brafé 3

 ## Description
-Site to practice the advanced use of pure CSS, Grid, Flexbox and Bootstrap.
+Site to practice the advanced use of pure CSS, Flexbox and Bootstrap.

 ## References
 Course: https://www.origamid.com/curso/css-avancado-posicionamento